KoljaB/LocalEmotionalAIVoiceChat/README.md

   - ollama:
     - start "install_win.bat" in the llm_ollama folder to install ollama
     - start "start_ollama_server.bat" in the main or the llm_ollama folder to start the server
+  - lmstudio:
+    - install and start LMStudio, load a model and start the local server
   - openai:
     - start "install_win.bat" in the llm_openai folder to openai python library
     - put your openai key in the environment variable "OPENAI_API_KEY"